-constraints is a measure of the expected impact of these constraints on the inverse model solution.
+The magnitude of the residuals relative to the a-priori error on the constraints is a measure of the expected impact of these constraints on the inverse model solution.

-Initial (prior-to-inversion) residuals on the constraints have same order of magnitude as the a-priori error on these constraints and, consequently, the system is weakly constrained.
-In the upper layer, Ekman suction velocities were in the range $1.2-2.1 \ 10^{-6} \ m \ s^{-1}$, depending on the model box, or, for an Adélie Depression area of roughly 104 km2, were equivalent to a lateral mass flux convergence of O $(10^{-3} Sv)$ which appears to be negligible in view of the O($10^{-1} Sv$) error on the upper layer geostrophic mass flux convergence.
-Disregarding the near coastal region where the wind stress is poorly estimated by the ERA-I reanalysis, the wind stress curl averaged over the Adélie Depression was indeed small in January 2008 (Fig. 3).
-Despite atmospheric reanalyses are known to underestimate the surface winds in both winter and summer in Antarctic coastal areas (yet with better performance of the ERA-I reanalysis compared with the ERA-40 reanalysis, Rodrigo et al., 2013), it is reasonable to conclude that, in summer 2008, the surface Ekman flow contributed very little to the overall mass budget of the region.
+Initial (prior-to-inversion) residuals on the constraints have same order of magnitude as the a-priori error on these constraints and, consequently the system is weakly constrained.
+In the upper layer, Ekman suction velocities were in the range 1.2-2.1 $10^{-6}~m~s^{-1}$, depending on the model box, or, for an Adélie Depression area of roughly $10^4~km^2$, were equivalent to a lateral mass flux convergence of $O(10^{-3}~Sv)$ which appears to be negligible in view of the $O(10^{-1}~Sv)$ error on the upper layer geostrophic mass flux convergence.
+Disregarding the near coastal region where the wind stress is poorly estimated by the ERA-I reanalysis, the wind stress curl averaged over the Adélie Depression was indeed small in January 2008 (Figure 3).
+Despite atmospheric reanalyses are known to underestimate the surface winds in both winter and summer in Antarctic coastal areas (yet with better performance of the ERA-I reanalysis compared with the ERA-40 reanalysis, Rodrigo~et~al., 2013), it is reasonable to conclude that, in summer 2008, the surface Ekman flow contributed very little to the overall mass budget of the region.

 As expected, after inversion, the residuals on the constraints are zero within the uncertainties in all layers in which constraints were applied.
-Furthermore, uncertainties on the diapycnal velocities and effective diffusivities were always larger than the mean, so that diapycnal mass and tracer exchanges were not significantly different from zero.
-This result was expected considering that the a-priori uncertainty on these unknowns was chosen so that correction to the horizontal dynamics was prioritized by the model solution over diapycnal processes.
-Consequently, we omit to further comment these quantities in the manuscript.
+Furthermore, uncertainties on the diapycnal velocities and effective diffusivities quantities were always larger than the mean, so that diapycnal mass and tracer exchanges were not significantly different from zero.
+This result was expected considering that the apriori uncertainty on these unknowns was chosen so that correction to the horizontal dynamics was prioritized by the model solution over diapycnal processes.
+Consequently, we omit to comment these quantities in the manuscript.